amore-upf/manynames/README.md

 # ManyNames
 Repository for the ManyNames dataset (version 2.3) for English and Mandarin Chinese.
-The English version of ManyNames provides ca. 31 name annotations for each of 25K objects in images selected from VisualGenome, whereas the Chinese version provides approximately 20 name annotations for 1319 objects in images selected from ManyNames.
-For an illustration, see the image below.
+The English version of ManyNames provides ca. 31 name annotations for each of 25K objects in images selected from VisualGenome, whereas the Chinese version provides ca. 20 name annotations for 1319 objects in images selected from ManyNames.
+For an illustration, see the images below.

 <p align="center">
   <img src="examples/mn_images_example5.png" alt="ManyNames example" width="500"/>
 </p>

-For details about the data collection and the information in the dataset, see [Silberer, Zarrieß, & Boleda, 2020](https://aclanthology.org/2020.lrec-1.710/) (version 1.0) and [Silberer, Zarrieß, Westera, & Boleda, 2020](https://aclanthology.org/2020.coling-main.172/) (version 2.0), and [He, Liao, Liang, & Boleda, 2023](https://aclanthology.org/2023.conll-1.30/) (Mandarin Chinese version).
+For details about the data collection process and the information encoded in the dataset, see [Silberer, Zarrieß, & Boleda, 2020](https://aclanthology.org/2020.lrec-1.710/) (version 1.0) and [Silberer, Zarrieß, Westera, & Boleda, 2020](https://aclanthology.org/2020.coling-main.172/) (version 2.0), as well as [He, Liao, Liang, & Boleda, 2023](https://aclanthology.org/2023.conll-1.30/) (Mandarin Chinese version).
 For changes in the present version see the [release notes](https://github.com/amore-upf/manynames/blob/master/release_notes_v2.2.md).
 Previous versions of the dataset can be accessed as older releases in this repository.

 ## Data files
 The data are provided in two formats:

 * **TSV**: tab-separated text files, first row contains the column labels, nested data is stored as python dictionaries (i.e., "{key: value}").
 Available in this folder.
 * **JSON**: the same data set in .json format to facilitate access (to the nested data) outside of python.
-Included in subfolder *other_data*.
+Available in subfolder *other_data*.

 The columns that are included for **both the English and Mandarin Chinese datasets** are labelled as follows.